substatica/zlib-util/README.md

-## Unreal Engine zlib Save Utilities
+## Unreal Engine Save zlib Utility

 This is a console based utility for extracting and compressing Unreal Engine save files which have been compressed into zlib chunks.